kimheonningg/tumor_detection_research_intern/paper_analysis.md

   HD 3.26mm (for generalized model vs 3.23mm for pediatric-only)
 - Adult: Dice 82.6% (for generalized model vs 81.9% for adult-only), HD 2.27mm (for generalized model vs 2.37mm for adult-only)

+### Analysis of paper 2

+This study analyzes Diffuse Midline Glioma -which is a rare but malignant central nervous system tumor that occurs in children- using MRI.
+Although DMG has a very low incidence, it is known that DMG is a fatal disease.
+Therefore MRI images are extremely valuable for predicting disease progression and survival.
+Although adult brain tumors have abundant imaging data and analytical expertise, models trained on adult cases cannot be directly applied to pediatric DMG.

+This paper used the pretraining and transfer learning strategy by: First pretraining on adult brain tumor data, and then finetuning on pediatric data through transfer learning.
+Also, they used the SegResNet architecture.

+Segmentation accuracy was compared under four conditions:

+1. pretraining only
+2. pretraining + finetuning on 50% of the pediatric data
+3. no pretraining + full finetuning
+4. pretraining + full finetuning

+The highest accuracy was achieved with 4. pretraining + full finetuning.